 You should avoid driving until a doctor or physiotherapist advises that it is safe.
 It is wise to inform your insurance company about your injury to confirm that your insurance remains valid.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact Plastics Trauma Team at Hull Royal Infirmary.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact any of the following.